 To find out about your insurance coverage, call them for confirmation.

 Are these services worth it?

 Yes!
 Dental bonding, gum contouring, and teeth whitening are all worth it if you’re looking for an inexpensive, non-invasive, and quick way to improve your smile.
 Katie is proof!

 To know for certain, we recommend scheduling a consultation with a cosmetic dentist near you.
 Then, you can discuss your unique smile, goals, and weigh your different options.

 Want Dr. Harnish’s professional opinion?

-Contact Arch Dental for a complimentary virtual consultation for cosmetic dentistry in Fargo, ND.
+Contact Arch Dental for a complimentary consultation for cosmetic dentistry in Fargo, ND.

-In only three easy steps, you’ll get Dr. Harnish’s expert opinion on how to improve your smile, and he’ll answer any question or concerns you have.
+In only three easy steps, you’ll get Dr. Harnish’s expert opinion on how to improve your smile, and he’ll answer any questions or concerns you have.

 Or you can:

 Our office is located in Fargo, ND… opens in a new window to Google Maps… and serves surrounding communities, including Moorhead, West Fargo, Oakport, Dilworth, Horace, Sabin, Detroit Lakes, Lisbon, Bismarck, and Grand Forks.